LewisTowart/tech258-lewis-cicd/Documents/CI-CD.md

 #### Notes

-create a branch if tests pass merge with main
+create a branch if tests pass merge with main.

 branch dev using git, git checkout dev make a change locally, push to git hub if tests passed